michaelhpet/AirBnB_clone_v3/README.md

 <img src="https://github.com/jarehec/AirBnB_clone_v3/blob/master/dev/HBTN-hbnb-Final.png" width="160" height=auto />

-# AirBnB Clone: Phase # 3
+# AirBnB Clone: Phase # 4

-: API with Swagger
+: Web dynamic

 ## Description

 Project attempts to clone the the AirBnB application and website, including the database, storage, RESTful API, Web Framework, and Front End.
 Currently the application is designed to run with 2 storage engine models:

-- File Storage Engine:
+* File Storage Engine:

-  - `/models/engine/file_storage.py`
+  * `/models/engine/file_storage.py`

-- Database Storage Engine:
+* Database Storage Engine:

-  - `/models/engine/db_storage.py`
+  * `/models/engine/db_storage.py`

-  - To Setup the DataBase for testing and development, there are 2 setup scripts that setup a database with certain privileges: `setup_mysql_test.sql` & `setup_mysql_test.sql` (for more on setup, see below).
+  * To Setup the DataBase for testing and development, there are 2 setup scripts that setup a database with certain privileges: `setup_mysql_test.sql` & `setup_mysql_test.sql` (for more on setup, see below).

-  - The Database uses Environmental Variables for tests.
+  * The Database uses Environmental Variables for tests.
 To execute tests with the environmental variables prepend these declarations to the execution
   command:

 ```
 $ HBNB_MYSQL_USER=hbnb_test HBNB_MYSQL_PWD=hbnb_test_pwd \